“The most effective kind of education is that a child should play amongst lovely things.”

 Christmas Lessons and Carols

 Both full-time and part-time students in music class have the opportunity to present a program of Advent and Nativity-themed music and readings.
 This event takes place the morning of the last Friday before Christmas break.
-Family and friends are encouraged to attend.
+Family and friends are invited to attend.

 Donuts with Dad

 Dads are encouraged to come early and enjoy donuts, coffee, and juice with their children before school.
-This event takes place in September each year, at 7:30am.
+This event takes place in September each year before school starts.
+Dads are encouraged to stay for our chapel after the time of fellowship.

 Trinitas is excited to offer a small ensemble for 5th through 8th grade students interested in singing more challenging pieces.
 This group of students practices after school one day per week while preparing for the Christmas Lessons and Carols and our spring Fine Arts Night.
 No previous experience is required.

 All full-time and part-time Trinitas students and their younger siblings are invited to participate in our annual Field Day, the Friday morning before Memorial Day.
 (Dismissal is at 11:35 that day.)
 Teachers and students compete in a variety of athletic events including relay races, free-throw, water balloon toss, and plunger (aka javelin) throw.
 Parents are encouraged to help out, cheer the teams on, and even participate in a final all-school activity!

 Trinitas students attend numerous field trips throughout the year, and parents and siblings are often welcome to join us.
 Past trips have included Grand Rapids Symphony and Ballet performances, a Medieval Village, Camp Roger winter exploration, Dead Sea Scrolls and Leonardo da Vinci exhibits, The Grand Rapids Art Museum, Meijer Gardens, and Shakespeare and other plays.